-Registration NSW works differently from other states and territories in Australia.
-While CTP insurance is mandatory throughout Australia, in NSW you must buy CTP separately, before you can register your vehicle.
-It is often called a green slip.
+Registration in NSW works differently from other states and territories in Australia.
+While CTP insurance is mandatory throughout Australia, you must buy CTP separately before you can buy your rego in NSW.
+CTP is often called a green slip.

 As well as a mandatory green slip, vehicles 5 years or older need a safety check (pink slip) each year.
 Vehicles being transferred from interstate or vehicles where registration has been cancelled must have a safety and identity check (blue slip) before they can be registered the first time.

+The period of your rego in NSW must match the period of CTP insurance.
 You can register a car or other light vehicle in NSW for 6 or 12 months only.
-The table shows you what you need for car registration NSW and when.
+However, you must register your light vehicle for 12 months in these cases:

 |12 months||6 months||Pink slip||Blue slip|